BobGerman/Ignite24-Labs/LAB-445/setup.md

 T-02 - Ensure users have valid M365 and Copilot licenses

 T-03 - Upload the sample docs to a public site in SharePoint.
 In the instructions, replace the token %SHAREPOINT_URL% with the site URL.
+       In Bob's WW tenant this value is https://m365cpi84406958.sharepoint.com/sites/LegalDocuments